jonathan-r-jones/Outer-Banks-2021/index.md

 ## What are you doing the last week of July, 2021?

-I would love for you to join me in the Outer Banks of North Carolina, a place I ahve visited and loved many a summer.
+I would love for you to join me in the Outer Banks of North Carolina, a place I have visited and loved many a summer.

+qq
+- Jonathan

 You can use the [editor on GitHub](https://github.com/jonathan-r-jones/Outer-Banks-2021/edit/gh-pages/index.md) to